Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

     - Add the following secrets along with their values for the Endpoint resource:
         - `status` = active
         - `connectionType` = http://terminology.hl7.org/CodeSystem/endpoint-connection-type
-        - `address` = Your Fhir Service URL without /metadata
+        - `address` = Your Fhir Service or Azure API for FHIR URL without /metadata
     - Add the following secrets along with their values for the Organization resource:
         - `active` = true
         - `name` = Health Intersections CarePlan Hub